'Puppy gate' had to be made to stop Boris Johnson breaking covid rules - ExBulletin

 She observed the sheer bravery of Carrie waiting for news of her husband’s health after contracting covid-19 and the out of body experience she felt while waiting for updates.

-Ms Watson was conscripted to join Mr Johnsons firm by Dominic Cummings, another former Prime Minister’s aide.
+Ms Watson was drafted to join Mr Johnsons cabinet by Dominic Cummings, another former Prime Minister’s aide.

 When the couple’s relationship soured, ramifications quickly hit Ms Watson.